Registration Deadline: You must register to vote at least 30 days before an election.

 -Military ID with photo

 -Student identification with photo from a high school or accredited institution of higher education

 Michigan sample ballots

 Problems with voting: Michigan/HAVA election complaint process

-Verifying provisional ballot status: IA voter who is issued a provisional ballot has a right to know if his or her ballot counted If If you want more information call your local clerk's office.
+Verifying provisional ballot status: MI voter who is issued a provisional ballot has a right to know if his or her ballot counted.
+If you want more information call your local clerk's office.

 Verifying absentee ballot status: Click on this link.